 It is a community-based organisation accountable to its membership.

-Members elect the Board and play a very active role in raising money and promting, within Australia, the reputation of the Association.
+Ordinary members play a very active role in raising money and promoting, within Australia, the reputation of the Association.

 The governing body of the Association is the Board of Directors.